Popularization of Democracy in Post-War Japan

 This exhibit provides the Japanese narration, an accompanying English translation, and the existing 16 slide images.
 The first 16 slides do not exist; therefore, only text images are shown for slides 1-16.

-One box of slides, books, The Photo Album of the Celebration ceremony of the Constitution , and the Alfred Rodman Hussey papers were donated to the University of Michigan Center for Japanese Studies by the will of Alfred Rodman Hussey in the 1964.
+One box of slides, books, The Photo Album of the Celebration ceremony of the Constitution , and the Alfred Rodman Hussey papers were donated to the University of Michigan Center for Japanese Studies by the will of Alfred Rodman Hussey in 1964.
 They are housed in the University of Michigan Library.

 Curated by Keiko Yokota-Carter (Japanese Studies Librarian), Alice Register (MA Japanese Studies graduate student), Hana Washitani (Research Fellow of the International Institute for Children's Literature, Osaka, - Research advice)